LeechCSE/Data-Structure-and-Algorithm/PS/Simulation/README.md

 structure is used.
 More specifically, the circular shift is implemented.
 The most complicated part of this problem is to propagate the operation.
 At this time, `propagate()` is hard-coded for four gears; it is not scalable!

+## BOJ#14503 로봇 청소기
+#### Overview
+An N-by-M matrix filled with 1 as a wall and 0 as a path and the precedure of how the robotic vacuum runs are given.

+1. Clean current grid
+2. Probe adjacent grids in counter clock-wise starting from the left grid of the current direction
+  a.
+If the grid being probed is not cleaned, change direction to the grid and
+     go forward for one grid and repeat Step 1.
+  b.
+If all four adjacent grids are cleaned up, keep current direction and go
+     backward for one grid.
+  c.
+If it cannot go backward, stop working.

+#### Trials
+At every step, the output is stored in `State` that consists of `y`, `x`, and `dir`. `y` and `x` represents the position, and `dir` shows the direction of the state.
+In addition, in order to simulate the special probing precedure, an extra layer of abstraction between probing iterator and the next direction.
+The whole precedure is implemented in iterative version; however, it could be bit simpler in recursive version.